ManonBoissat/Data-diggers/index.md

 The selection of words related to economics has been done manually.
 {% include_relative wordcloud.html %}
 We could then automatically select economic topics among the BERTopic generated ones and finally have 3169 quotes characterised as "related to economics".

+## Nationality

- The distribution of the different nationalities of the speakers that are talking about economy is the following.
+ The distribution of the different **nationalities** of the speakers that are talking about economy is the following.
 More than the three quarters are american speakers: American people are even more quoted when it concerns economy.
 The main speakers come from America or Europe.
 The main ones correlate with the countries that have been awarded the price of "soft power" influence.
 As it can be seen in [wikipedia webpage](https://en.wikipedia.org/wiki/Soft_power), the last three different winners were: the USA, France and United Kingdom.
 {% include_relative in_eco_topic_nationality_counting.html %}

+## Gender

-Gender inequality is a bit equivalent to when all the quotes were considered.
+**Gender** inequality is a bit equivalent to when all the quotes were considered.

 {% include_relative in_eco_topics_gender_counting.html %}

+## Occupation

-The distribution of the different work occupations of the speakers that are talking about economy is the following.
+The distribution of the different **work occupations** of the speakers that are talking about economy is the following.
 The politician are 2 points more quoted when the economic quotes are considered.
 Furthermore, as before, more than half of the quotes are told by specific jobs which are all related to publishing something to a public.

 {% include_relative in_eco_topics_occupation_counting.html %}